Z-Unlocked/Unlocked_Challenge_1/README.md

 	* Value: hectares of covered land
 	* Flag Description: "Calculated Data", "Data not available" and "Aggregate, may include official, semi-official, estimated or calculated data"

+## Where to Start
+We have provided some starter code and a full tutorial video on how to create some basic visuals using matplotlib, seaborn, and plotly.
+These are great starting points for you to expand upon.

 ## Further Inspiration for your Data Visualization